-When an order is being delivered by another train, it is required the order be addressed-in care of the conductor or engineer.
-When the same train and crew assumes these orders at another point but under a different train designation it is proper to address-in care of C&E..... at.... for their own use at that point.
+When an order is being delivered by another train it is required the order be addressed-in care of the conductor or engineer.
+When the same train and crew assumes these orders at another point but under a different train designation it is proper to address-in care of C&E .....at..... for their own use at that point.
 Each then has their copies without any delivery necessary.

-- (b) At points where trains leave Northern Pacific tracks to move on a foreign line and later return to our tracks, rule 83(B) requires they receive a clearance at this initial station.
-When an operator copies orders from both dispatchers and there is no provision made for securing an N. P. clearance before leaving this point, special precautions must be taken when issuing a restricting order.
-The foreign line dispatcher may have already issued the clearance necessary to leave as prescribed by Rule 83(B).
-Rule 219 makes no exception when dispatchers of two railroads are involved and signatures must be secured to comply with this rule. - 48. (a) Rule 220 and 220(A).
-In some instances, such as a return movement, or a turnaround movement, it is desirable to keep in effect orders that were not addressed to cover that movement.
-For orders that do not restrict the train and are still retained by them, if it is known that safety will be secure this may be done by instructing trains, "observing Order No....."
+51. (a) Rule 220 and 220(A).
+In some instances, such as a return movement, or a turn-around movement, it is desirable to keep in effect orders that were not addressed to cover that movement.
+For orders that do not restrict the train and are still retained by them, if it is known that safety will be secure this may be done by instructing trains, "observing order No......"

-When the turn-around point is an initial station with an operator on duty, slow orders should be placed there for return movement, but if impracticable, may be handled as above.
-This may also be required for such as tenant line crews leaving our line but making a return movement later from a non-telegraph office (junction) in order they may have the proper orders, applicable for the return movement.
-It shall be determined by the dispatcher that such crews have the necessary orders to guard against change of crews.
+When the turn around point is an initial station with an operator on duty, slow orders should be placed there for return movement, but if impracticable, may be handled as above.
+This may also be required for such as tenant line crews leaving our line but making a return movement later from a non-telegraph office (junction) in order they may have the proper orders applicable for the return movement.
+It shall be determined by the dispatcher that such crews have the necessary orders, to guard against change of crews.